 Make Giving Easy

 Don’t hide the call-to-donate button on your fundraising website.
 Keep it visible and easy-to-find.
-Donors shouldn’t have to search for the donation page.
+Donors shouldn’t have to search for the donation page, whether coming from social media or a year-end giving letter.

 Keep it Seasonal